CandyCoded/CandyCoded/README.md

 #### IsLooping

-Tests to see if AnimationCurve loops.
+Tests to see if Vector3AnimationCurve loops.

 ```csharp
 public CandyCoded.Vector3AnimationCurve animationCurve;